stakater/Reloader/README.md

   template:
 ```

-and Reloader will trigger the rolling upgrade when any `ConfigMap` or `Secret` annotated like this:
+and Reloader will trigger the rolling upgrade upon modification of any
-and then annotate your `ConfigMap` or `Secret` so:
+`ConfigMap` or `Secret` annotated like this:

 ```yaml
 kind: ConfigMap